rjinaga/dotnet-service-project-template/README.md

 # dotnet-service-project-template
-.NET project structure/template to create well maintainable, clean and scalable microservice.
+.NET project structure or template to create well maintainable, clean and scalable microservice.
+This project structure uses only Autofac library (DI framework).

-This project structure is built using following princples:
+This project structure is built using following principles:
+* Dependency Inversion - High or low level modules don't depend on each other, all the concrete modules depend on abstraction module, and host module is responsible for assembling all the concrete modules.
+* Single Responsibility - This project structure uses Cqs pattern at its core, so individual actions or queries are clearly serrated by its functionality.
+* Interface Segregation - Command and query separation pattern allows to use the client specific interfaces.
+* Open Closed - Event publisher makes the command or query classes closed for modifications and open for extension by adding events.

-Dependency Inversion,
+### Modules Dependency
-Single Responsibility,
-Interface Segregation,
-and Open Closed Principle

 ![Project Dependency Hierarchy](https://raw.githubusercontent.com/rjinaga/dotnet-service-project-template/main/diagram.svg)